bstadlbauer/flytekitplugins-dask/README.md

+> This repository has been archived as it has been superseded by the official [dask plugin](https://github.com/flyteorg/flytekit/tree/master/plugins/flytekit-dask)!

 # `flytekitplugins-dask`
 This plugin is a pure `flytekit` plugin which enables `dask` task support.
 This is intended to be a stepping stone, until the work for the (more elaborate) backend (i.e. Flytepropeller)